DETAILED ACTION

 Claims 20-22 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Ni et al (CN 106752724) in view of Ye (CN111073507).

-It is noted that claim 20 is a product claim, how each ingredient is mixing and the order of mixing have no patentable weight unless some criticality is of record.
+It is noted that claim 20 is a product claim, how each ingredient is mixed and the order of mixing have no patentable weight unless some criticality is of record.
 The limitation “a graphene slurry in which said graphene is dispersed in a solvent from 0.5 to 80 wt% of the slurry” indicates the graphene and the solvent are mixed before being mixed with other ingredients which is a product by process limitation and has no patentable weight.
 The weight percent of graphene indicates the weight ratio between graphene and the solvent.
 As long as the weight ratio of these two ingredients in the composition overlaps the claimed range, it reads on this limitation.
-However, the composition allows additional solvent to present which would lower the weight ratio and make the claimed weight ratio meaningless, because in a composition having more solvent than required to meet the claimed weight ratio, the solvent can be divided into two parts, one part is used to meet the weight ratio requirement, the other would be the additional solvent.
+However, the composition allows additional solvent to present which would lower the weight content and make the claimed weight content meaningless, because in a composition having more solvent than required to meet the claimed weight ratio, the solvent can be divided into two parts, one part is used to meet the weight content requirement, the other would be the additional solvent.

 Ni does not teach the claimed silane.